a-b-street/abstreet/docs/design/biking.md

 fine.
 The interaction with the walking sim to appear/disappear is pretty minimal.
 Alternate idea for another branch:
 - keep existing driving code almost entirely as is.
-	- Vehicle bike type with super slow speed, modify driving lookahead to use the cap speed.
+	= Vehicle bike type with super slow speed, modify driving lookahead to use the cap speed.
-	- no BikeID, just a bit in Car for is_bike.
+	= no BikeID, just a bit in Car for is_bike.
 	- spawn param to decide if a trip without an owned car will instead bike
 	- walking state can own the 'parking/unparking' state.
 	- need a new DrivingGoal, simpler than ParkNear.
 	- entirely new render code, but the same DrawCarInput (plus is_bike bit). that part shouldn't matter, right?
 	- lastly: rename.
 Car -> Vehicle?
 Vehicle -> VehicleParams?
 DrivingSim -> QueuedSim?

+	- etc
+		- stats; driving.count
+		- vehicle enum instead of is_bus, is_bike
+		- spawn commands getting to have lots of similarish cases
+		- reusing DrivingGoal to mean bike start point too?

+		- calculate_paths in spawn needs plumbing. introduce a PathfindingRequest struct, avoid those bools.